 - Is there an order in place?

-- Do you have the knowledge, skill and judgment to perform and manage all possible outcomes of performing the procedure?
+- Do you have the knowledge, skill and judgment to perform and manage any adverse outcomes?

 - Is this medication appropriate for your patient?

 - Does your patient consent to the procedure?

 - Is this procedure routinely performed in your practice setting?